Skip to main content

 General Collection Guidelines

-The Business & Economics Liaison at WVU Libraries selects materials to support the research needs of undergraduates, Masters, and PhD students; and faculty levels of teaching and research in accounting, economics, finance, management, and marketing.
+The collections strategist at WVU Libraries selects materials to support the research needs of undergraduates, Masters, and PhD students; and faculty levels of teaching and research in accounting, economics, finance, management, and marketing.
 Students and faculty members in the College of Business & Economics (B&E) are the primary constituencies served.
 The collection also supports the work of faculty and students in other disciplines with a business orientation such as those offered by the Reed College of Media and the Davis College of Agriculture, Natural Resources, & Design; as well as dual degree programs between B&E and the College of Law, the College of Pharmacy, the School of Nursing, and the College of Applied Human Sciences.

 Business & Economics research at WVU focuses on accounting (including forensic accounting and fraud examination), data analytics, entrepreneurship, finance, global supply chain management, hospitality & tourism management, industrial relations, management, management information systems, and marketing.
 In alignment with the priorities of our accrediting body, the Association to Advance Collegiate Schools of Business, the curriculum also emphasizes business ethics and globalization of business.
 Additionally, as the home of the West Virginia Bureau of Business & Economic Research, B&E researchers specialize in regional economic activity, development, and policy.